-What is The Gender of God?
+What Is The Gender Of God?

 The gender of God can be viewed as a literal or as an allegorical aspect of a deity.
 In polytheistic religions, gods are more likely to have literal sexes which would enable them to interact with each other, and even with humans, in a sexual way.

-In most monotheistic religions, one cannot apply a gender to God in the usual sense, as God’s attributes cannot be compared to those of any other being.
+In most monotheistic religions, one cannot apply gender to God in the usual sense, as God’s attributes cannot be compared to those of any other being.
 Thus, the idea of a “divine gender” is ultimately considered an analogy, used by humans in order to better relate to the concept of God, with no sexual connotation.

-Although God is an intangible spirit in many religions and therefore is thought to have no gender, debate over their “actual” sex nevertheless has passionately raged in recent decades.
+Although God is an intangible spirit in many religions and therefore is thought to have no gender, the debate over their “actual” sex nevertheless has passionately raged in recent decades.
 The preponderance of references to God in both the Old and New Testaments are in the context of a masculine reference, often “Father”.
 However, there are a significant number of feminine allegorical references to God, most often in some maternal role.

 Sun lights in the morning